karry3775/SAO_codes/README.md

 Content | Definition
 --- | ---
-urdf | This folder contains the urdf file of the pioneer2dx robot used for our experiments. mesh | mesh files used for the robot model block_counting.py | An independent code module used for getting the block count as explained in the paper.
+Environment models | sdf version models of all the testing environments used in the paper viz. isolated aisles, multiple aisles, warehouse-like urdf | This folder contains the urdf file of the pioneer2dx robot used for our experiments. mesh | mesh files used for the robot model block_counting.py | An independent code module used for getting the block count as explained in the paper.